The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place. It’s designed to help your team:

 Scheduled cost

-To have the data split by person, click an arrow next to the task name.
+To view data split by person, click the arrow next to a task name.

 Team

-The Team tab lists all the people working on the project and includes the scheduled details: fee, hours and costs.
+The Team tab lists all people working on the project, along with their roles and a summary of their scheduled billable hours, fees, and costs.

-To have the data split by task, click an arrow next to the person's name.
+To view data split by task, click the arrow next to a person's name.

 Time tracking

-If your team is on the Pro or Enterprise plan, you will also have access to the Time tracking tab.
-It shows all the time logged for the project and includes the following details:
+If your team is on the Pro or Enterprise plan, you also have access to the Time tracking tab.
+It shows all the time logged for the project and includes:

 Date